LeoCBS/httpmiddleware-app-example/README.md

 # httpmiddleware-app-example

-Simple microservices to ilustrade how is simple to use httpmiddleware lib
+Simple microservices that inserd and find record on MongoDB to ilustrade how is simple to use [httpmiddleware lib](https://github.com/LeoCBS/httpmiddleware/)

+## How to run

+## Integration tests

+To run integration tests:

+    make check-integration

+Integration tests will run a docker compose with this application and MongoDB